ChildsplayOSU/bogl-docs/tutorials/conditional_statements.md

 :construction: Under construction :construction:

 Sometimes you may want the resulting value of an expression to be dependent on a *condition*.
-In BoGL you can write a *conditional expression*, which can also be refered to as an *if/else statement* or *conditional statement*.
+In BoGL you can write a *conditional expression*, also known as an *if/else statement* or *conditional statement*.
 A conditional expression is composed of three sub-expressions.

 ![conditional expression anatomy](../imgs/conditional_logic-conditional-expression-anatomy.jpg)